rjiang9/vim/README.md

 If for base vim use: just
 `cat ~/.vim/vimrcs/basic.vim > ~/.vimrc`

-For all customozations including plugin configuration should go to, `~/.vim/my_configs.vim`
+For all customozations including plugin configurations, code should go to, `~/.vim/my_configs.vim`